 2: SLA is defined as an agreement between CenturyLink and the customer to honor service availability for load balancing specific services via a master service agreement.
 Limited SLA's include Virtual Machine availability only.

 3: Support is defined as an agreement between CenturyLink and the customer to provide technical support and incident management for the load balancing service.
+Tracking a Dedicated Load Balancer license expiration date is performed by the customer, please reference our License Management Article.
 Limited Support provides customer service engineers to confirm the infrastructure state and virtual machine state.
 Customers are responsible for all Day 1, 2 and N operational support.

 4: CenturyLink offers various pricing models for the Citrix VPX virtual appliance based on performance and availability needs.
 Customers can elect to upgrade edition and availability configurations at any time.